17 Helpful Tips for a More Comfortable International Flight

 16. Sleeping aid

-So a friend recommended to me that I go to the doctor and ask for a handful of sleeping pills that I could take on the way to and back home to help me sleep.
+So a friend recommended to me that I go to the doctor and ask for a few sleeping pills that I could take on the way to and back home to help me sleep.
+The process was easy and the doctor totally was willing to help in providing these.

 I have a high medicine tolerance typically but if I take a 10mg capsule it gives me a headache when I wake up…kinda feeling like a hangover.